mcorbe/talemo/docs/product-requirements.md

 ## 20. Open Strategic Questions

-1. Which regional launch first: France‑only vs multilingual?
+1. ~~Which regional launch first: France‑only vs multilingual?~~ **RESOLVED: France-first launch strategy adopted.**
 2. Minimum licensing required for branded IP?
 3. **Should we open a profile marketplace for shared templates?**
 4. **Do institutional tenants need data residency beyond EU‑wide hosting?**
 5. Should we prioritise mobile app downloads over PWA adoption?
 6. Should we enable public sharing of user-created stories in Phase 1?
+7. How should we position against Lunii's hardware-based approach in French retail channels?
+8. What specific French content partnerships should we prioritize beyond Bayard, Radio France, and Éditions Gallimard Jeunesse?

 ---